JuliaStats/Clustering.jl/docs/source/validate.md

 )
 ```

-Hard clustering quality for K-means method number of clusters in `2:5`
+Hard clustering quality for K-means method with number of clusters in `2:5`.

 ```@example
 using Plots, Clustering